rosano/journal/content/posts/01he6vjgdj0v85q1fktbwqwmwx.md

 place: Belo Horizonte
 country: Brazil
 categories: ["book"]
-series: Why are we yelling?
+series: "Why are we yelling?"
 ---
 > [The voice of possibility doesn't need to immediately decide whether something is true, and can accept contradictory arguments simultaneously.]